open-compass/opencompass/docs/en/advanced_guides/subjective_evaluation.md

 The response of JudgeLLM will be output to `output/.../results/timestamp/xxmodel/xxdataset/.json`.
 The evaluation report will be output to `output/.../summary/timestamp/report.csv`.

+Opencompass has supported lots of JudgeLLM, actually, you can take any model as JudgeLLM in opencompass configs.
+And we list the popular open-source JudgeLLM here:

+1. Auto-J, refer to `configs/models/judge_llm/auto_j`
+2. JudgeLM, refer to `configs/models/judge_llm/judgelm`
+3. PandaLM, refer to `configs/models/judge_llm/pandalm`

 ## Practice: AlignBench Evaluation

 ### Dataset